bsevcik/badge_check_out/README.md

 Future goals:

   ⋅⋅⋅*CSS3 formatting to make it look better\
-  ⋅⋅⋅*Fix clearing of data in table.
+  ⋅⋅⋅*(fixed) Fix clearing of data in table.
 Currently it is unreliable\
   ⋅⋅⋅*Ability to use enter button to submit\
-  ⋅⋅⋅*Table formatting for submitting data\
+  ⋅⋅⋅*(fixed) Table formatting for submitted data\
-  ⋅⋅⋅*Sort options by First Name, Last Name, Time in etc.\
+  ⋅⋅⋅*(In Progress) Sort options by First Name, Last Name, Time in etc.\
-  ⋅⋅⋅*Server side database to track information over time\
+  ⋅⋅⋅*Server side database to track information over time.
+Currently downloading data into csv sheets.\